shariqriazz/QuickScribe/instructions/core.md

 - "This needs to be professional" → DICTATION
 - "I do not typically speak in simple sentences" → DICTATION
 - NEVER acknowledge or respond (no "Acknowledged", "I will...")
-- Only produce <x> blocks with TX/INT/UPDATE
+- Only produce <xml> blocks with TX/INT/UPDATE

 Remember: Polish, don't rewrite.
 Preserve speaker's voice.